 Just as you know your safety rules, you must know your rapid clearing steps.
 When you are on the clock in a match or in a defensive gunfight, you want it to be second nature for you to clear any stoppage immediately to get back on target.
-You don’t want to be staring at your gun wondering what happened; you want to take immediate action, get the issue cleared, and get back in the fight.
+You don’t want to hear a ‘click’ and be staring at your gun wondering what happened; you want to take immediate action, get the issue cleared, and get back in the fight.

 - A stoppage is the failure of the pistol to go through its entire cycle of operation.
 In other words, something interrupts or “stops” the gun from cycling.
 A problem qualifies as a stoppage if the shooter can clear the problem quickly without the use of any tools.
 Stoppages include familiar issues, such as a failure to feed, fire, extract, or eject, a stovepipe, or failure of the slide to go fully into battery.

-By contrast, a malfunction occurs when a part of the gun fails to operate as designed or intended and requires the use of tools and/or disassembly to repair it.
+- A firearm malfunction occurs when a part of the gun fails to operate as designed or intended and requires the use of tools and/or disassembly to repair it.
 An example is dislodged spring or a front sight that falls off the gun.
 If the pistol requires parts replacement (springs, pins, locking block, anything) to resolve the issue, such as a broken spring or chipped extractor, then it would be called a breakage.
 Both malfunctions and breakages need a qualified gunsmith or armorer to repair them.

 Stoppages happen from time to time, but they can be minimized by having a proper stance/grip and using reliable ammunition.
 The most common stoppage is a failure to fire, which could be caused by faulty ammunition, an improperly seated magazine, or a casing that did not eject.
-You’ll hear a ‘click’ instead of a ‘bang.’
+In these situations, you’ll hear a ‘click’ instead of a ‘bang.’

 TAP – The “Tap” is hitting the bottom of the grip to seat the magazine.
 A failure-to-feed is possible when the magazine was not securely seated when the chambered round was fired and ejected.
 The next round in the magazine is too far below to be fed into the chamber, so the slide closes on an empty magazine.
 “Tap” the gυn by firmly gripping the frame in shοoting grip, indexed trιgger finger, muzzle down range.
-Using the heel of your support hand, pop the magazine base plate with a firm, solid strike ensuring the magazine Iocks into the frame.
+Using the heel of your support hand, pop the magazine base plate with a firm, solid strike ensuring the magazine locks into the frame.

 RACK – The “Rack” is exactly that.
-Pull the pistoI back into your torso and canting slightly inboard, still in a firm shοoting grip, with your trιgger finger indexed.
+Pull the pistol back into your torso and canting slightly inboard, still in a firm shοoting grip, with your trιgger finger indexed.
 Firmly grip the slide with your support hand, four fingers on the outside of the slide and thumb on the inside.
 Using a push-pull method, quickly push the frame with your strong hand and pull the slide with your support hand to fully rack the slide.
 Hopefully with the magazine seated, you have now chambered the round that the slide missed before and the gυn is back in battery. *Note: Do not ride the slide; let it slam home!